 If you can’t find any pie crust that is vegan, you could also use puff pastry.
 Pepperidge Farm’s Puff Pastry is accidentally vegan and should be available at most grocery stores.

-Yes, sweet potato pie can be made without eggs.
+Yes, this is an eggless sweet potato pie recipe.
 This recipe in particular uses cornstarch to help thicken the pie filling.
 You could also substitute in a vegan egg replacer.
 A lot of storebought egg replacers are blends of different types of starches.

 - Classic Vegan Apple Pie